A volume correspondence between anti-de Sitter space and its boundary: A definition of on

 However, if we restrict the extension of $V_{n+1}(U)$ only to the sets generated by \emph{good half-spaces} in $\mathbb{DH}^{n+1}_1$, we will show that all the issues above are resolved.
-Let $\mathcal{H}$ (resp. $\mathcal{H}_0$) be the algebra over $\mathbb{DH}^{n+1}_1$ generated by half-spaces (resp. good half-spaces) in $\mathbb{DH}^{n+1}_1$, where a good half-space is a half-space whose face has non-degenerate metric (see Definition~\ref{definition_algebra_half_space}).
-Then we have the following important result.
+A good half-space is a half-space whose face has non-degenerate metric, and let $\mathcal{H}$ (resp. $\mathcal{H}_0$) be the algebra over $\mathbb{DH}^{n+1}_1$ generated by half-spaces (resp. good half-spaces) in $\mathbb{DH}^{n+1}_1$ (see Definition~\ref{definition_algebra_half_space}),